BonoBono747/Comp6841-Project/Introduction-to-ctfs.md

 ## Software for CTFs
 Another necessary aspect of CTFs that I found when I did my background research was the use of software tools.
 These applications and tools allow further analysis and exploitation of the various vulnerabilities found in the challenges.

 Here are some of the resources I found that recommend tools for CTF challenges:

-Here are some of the resources I found that recommend tools for CTF challenges:
 1. <https://ctf101.org/faq/recommended-software/>